krisbanas/krisbanas.github.io/_posts/2020-12-14-liquibase-custom-changeset.md

 * `MODEL_NAME: VARCHAR(255) NOT NULL`
 * `INSURER: VARCHAR(255)`

 We would like to create a `NOT NULL` constraint on the `INSURER` column and for all rows already present insert a value defined in the config with `current-insurer` key.
-The behaviour is:
+The behaviour is as follows:

 1. If the table is **empty** (for example, a new database is created), mark changeset as done and do not require the `current-insurer` to be configured.
 2. If the table is **filled**, require a `current-insurer` parameter.
 If the parameter is not provided, fail the migration.

 Let us look into the implementation.
 The code example can be found [on GitHub](https://github.com/krisbanas/liquibase-example).

-### 1. Create the Java class with the logic
+#### 1. Create the Java class with the logic

 The class has to implement the `CustomTaskChange` interface and have a `String` field for each parameter - in this case just one field `currentInsurer`.